CaliW/CompArchFinal_Cali_Chase/README.md

 	j FillLoop
 ```

-In this code, you are setting up everything that will or is going to appear on the screen.
+The uncommented portion of this code, initiates the settings for anything that will appear on the bitmap display before the game begins.
+The fillLoop procedure stores the initial bit colors for the entire screen before the game starts.

 Additionally, the register $gp is a global pointer that points into the middle of a 64K block of memory that holds your constants and global variables.
 The objects can be quickly accessed with a single load or store instruction.

-For the bitmap display to work you must first click the Connect to MIPS button.
+For the bitmap display to work you must first click the Connect to MIPS button before clicking the play button in MARS.

 #### MMIO keybinding
 The Keyboard and Display MMIO Simulator tool is used to allow users to contol graphics via keybinding.
 In MIPS, some keys are already bound to a number due to it alining with ASCII characters.

-Code: ...
+Code:
 ```
 # direction variable
 # 119 - moving up - W